Epistemological Problems of Testimony

 The K-norm exposes one qualification required for the DR—a sensitivity to context, in particular, the importance of the testimony.
 After a brief look, you assert that the plastic ring I thought I dropped in your apartment is not there.
 I respond: “It’s not plastic, it’s diamond.”
 Now you would say instead something like “Well, I guess I’m not sure [or, I don’t know].
 I better check more carefully.”
 If this variation in willingness to assert is due to a variation in standards for knowledge, the DR requires a relativization to contexts.
 Epistemic contextualists explain the assertional data as due to attributions of knowledge of the form “S knows that p” varying according to context.
 “Knows” like “tall” is relative to a standard (comparison class) or indexical (Lewis 1979/1983, 1996; Unger 1984; Cohen 1988, DeRose 1992, 1995, 2002; see the entry on epistemic contextualism).

 There is another contextual sensitivity that arguably should be incorporated into the DR. On a Wittgensteinian view, particularly derived from On Certainty (1969), justification of belief is ended by ‘groundless’ beliefs.
 Anscombe (1981) argues that historical knowledge does not eventuate in, or only in, the direct testimony of the senses, as proposed by Hume (1978 , Book I part III section IV).
-Rather, there will be certain historical truths like that Caesar was assassinated that serve as Wittgensteinian ‘hinge’ or groundless propositions which are “exempt from doubt” (OC 341).
-They are to be default-accepted for those who participate in these historical inquiries, serving to confirm a historical chain's accuracy, rather than conversely (Coady 1992; Traiger 1993; Elgin 2010).
+Rather, there will be certain historical truths (like that Caesar was assassinated) that serve as a Wittgensteinian ‘hinge’ or groundless propositions which are “exempt from doubt” (OC 341).
+They are to be default-accepted for those who participate in these historical inquiries, serving to confirm a historical chain’s accuracy, rather than conversely confirming the historical truth of the event (Coady 1992; Traiger 1993; Elgin 2010).
 But they need not be taken for granted in other contexts of inquiry.

 Nevertheless, speakers’ assertions are explained by our viewing them as rationally motivated without denying free will or responsibility.
 The speaker offers an assertion to a hearer with the (Gricean) presumption that the speaker has an interest in informing the hearer.
 On matters where the speaker has nothing to gain, there is no rational motivation to lie (see further sections 6.4 and 7.1) Lacking rational motivation, the speaker does not lie.
 But in telling the truth, the speaker exercises free will, satisfying a necessary condition for the ascription of responsibility for the assertion.